 Face coverings do not replace social distancing.
 If you have symptoms of COVID-19 (cough, and/or high temperature, and/or loss of, or change in, your normal sense of smell or taste - anosmia), you and your household must isolate at home: wearing a face covering does not change this.
 You should arrange to have a test to see if you have COVID-19.

 When do I need to wear one?

-If you do not wear a face covering where you are legally required to you will be breaking the law and could be fined £100, or £50 if you pay the fine within 14 days.
+If you do not wear a face covering where you are legally required to you will be breaking the law and could be fined £200, doubling with further breaches up to a maximum of £6,400.

 Transport operators can deny access to their public transport services if a passenger is not wearing a face covering, or direct them to wear one or leave a service if they are not wearing a face covering.

 You must wear a face covering when you attend hospital or a GP practice as a visitor or an outpatient.
 Hospitals will be able to provide a face covering in emergencies.
 Hospital staff may also check your temperature upon your arrival.

 In shops, supermarkets and banks

 You are expected to wear a face covering immediately before entering any of these settings and must keep it on until you leave.